vijayRT/PortEx/README.md

 Quickly export and import extensions.
 Designed for simplicity.

 [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync#overview) is a pretty amazing extension for VS Code.
-But sometimes you are going to need your extensions exported and imported without the hassle of setting up GitHub tokens.
-For example, when your main dev machine breaks down and your IT guy wants you to use a temporary laptop for a few days.
+But when your main dev machine breaks down and your IT guy wants you to use a temporary laptop for a few days, you are going to need your extensions exported and imported without the hassle of setting up GitHub tokens.

 PortEx gets the names of all your extensions exported into a JSON file onto Hastebin and provides you with the link to the Hastebin drop.
 On your other machine, all you will need is PortEx to import the extensions.